§409.5. Restrictions and examination

 B. If the person who is reported to a local law enforcement agency pursuant to R.S.

-17:409.3(A) is not a student, he shall not be permitted to be within five hundred feet of any
+17:409.3(A) is not a student, the person shall not be permitted to be within five hundred feet

-school until he has undergone a formal medical or mental health evaluation and has been
+of any school until the person has undergone a formal medical or mental health evaluation

-deemed by a health care professional to not be dangerous to himself or others.
+and has been deemed by a healthcare professional to not be dangerous to himself or others.